Dateline: Belgrade, Serbia

 I’ll ask them how much liquidity they keep in their business.
 Sometimes they keep almost all their liquidity in the business – which isn’t a bad thing.
 Sometimes they raid the company and the company never has any money because they have the money.

 These types of situations leave too much grey area for my comfort.
-Make sure that you’re keeping your business and your personal finances separate.
+Make sure that you’re keeping your corporate entity separate from your personal finances.
 This is not only true in the US, there are similar concepts in countries like the UK, Germany, and others.

-If you are operating a company merely to protect yourself from liability and your own personal affairs, then in a court action such as bankruptcy, solvency, or civil action, the plaintiff can ask the court to pierce the corporate veil and go after your personal assets.
+If you are operating a company merely to protect yourself from liability and your own personal affairs, then in a court action such as bankruptcy, solvency, or civil action, the plaintiff can ask the court to hold you personally liable and pierce the corporate veil, not treat you as a separate entity and go after your personal assets.

-And if you have not done enough to separate you, personally, from your business, they may be successful in arguing their case.
+And if you have not done enough to separate you, personally, from your business, they may be successful in arguing their case that you failed to follow corporate formalities.

 We’ve seen court examples in the past when someone left one company where they had signed a non-compete agreement and then went to work for themself as a consultant, violating the non-compete agreement.